 - 1 tsp mct oil

-- Add 1 serving of coconut oil to blender
+- Add 1 serving of coconut oil or mct oil to blender

 - Add additional smoothie ingredients and blend well.